buehler/dotnet-operator-sdk/docs/webhooks.md

 ## Important Considerations

+*   **TLS & Connectivity:**
-*   **TLS:** Webhook endpoints *must* be served over HTTPS.
-Kubernetes needs to trust the certificate served by your operator.
-Managing certificates and configuring the API server can be complex.
-Tools like [cert-manager](https://cert-manager.io/) are often used.
+    *   Webhook endpoints *must* be served over HTTPS.
+The Kubernetes API server must be able to reach your operator's webhook service endpoint (usually via a Kubernetes `Service` of type `ClusterIP`).
+    *   The API server must trust the TLS certificate presented by your operator's webhook endpoint.
+    *   **Production:** Tools like [cert-manager](https://cert-manager.io/) are commonly used to automate certificate provisioning and rotation within the cluster.
+    *   **Development:** For local development (e.g., using `dotnet run` and port-forwarding or tools like [ngrok](https://ngrok.com/)), you might use self-signed certificates or disable TLS verification temporarily (not recommended for production!).
+KubeOps development templates often include helper scripts or configurations for local TLS setup.
+    *   The generated `ValidatingWebhookConfiguration` or `MutatingWebhookConfiguration` includes a `clientConfig.caBundle` field where the CA certificate used to sign the webhook server's certificate must be placed, allowing the API server to verify the connection.
 *   **RBAC:** Your operator's ServiceAccount needs appropriate RBAC permissions to get/list/watch the resources targeted by the webhooks, as well as permissions to manage `ValidatingWebhookConfiguration`, `MutatingWebhookConfiguration`, and potentially `CustomResourceDefinition` resources.
 *   **Availability:** If your webhook service is down, the API server operations depending on it (creation, updates, reads of different versions) will fail.
 Ensure your operator deployment is highly available.
 *   **Idempotency:** Mutation webhooks might be called multiple times for the same event.
 Ensure your mutation logic is idempotent (applying it multiple times has the same effect as applying it once).